CarMin15/rental_app/README.md

 This is my first JavaScript project.

 My goal here was to learn from the best and implement a real world application while having fun! :)
-All feedbacks are welcome and appreciated! :)
-You can contact me at: maria.rosa.carrion@gmail.com

 Project goals:
 - Apply what I have learned reading JS books and with TreeHouse